Skip to content

 The Eastern screech owl is a small nocturnal bird native to most wooded areas in Mexico and Canada.
 It has adapted well to human development, making it relatively common in East North America.

-This species is known for its unique call which often sounds like a horse whinnying or an electronic beep.
+This species is known for its unique call, which sounds like a horse whinnying or an electronic beep.

 Its feathers are mainly grey with brown bars, but they can also range from red-brown to blackish-grey depending on the individual bird’s location.